Skip to main content

 How to Read This Reading

-Yield Curve has moved lower from 0.48pp to 0.5pp since the prior daily release — a meaningful move of -0.0pp.
+Yield Curve has moved higher from 0.35pp to 0.4pp since the prior daily release — a meaningful move of +0.0pp.
 Pair this with the related indicators below before drawing strong conclusions; isolated moves on a single release often look larger than they really are.

 Interest-rate and yield indicators describe the cost of borrowing across the economy.
 The federal funds rate is set directly by the Federal Reserve; longer-term Treasury yields are set by the bond market and reflect investor expectations about future growth and inflation.
 See the FOMC for the current policy stance.